 Lu Hanchao‘s “Beyond the Neon Lights: Everyday Shanghai in the Early 20th Century” (University of California Press, 2004), a colorful and rich source to truly understand how native residents of Shanghai – from business migrants to feeling refugees from civil war – really lived in the metropolis in early 20th century.
 Lu combines facts, figures and historical context with rich and colorful personalities across Shanghai’s native society.

 Katya Knyazeva is an author, photographer and one of the most passionate individuals I know on Shanghai’s Old Town (老城厢).
-She published “Shanghai’s Old Town: Topography of a Phantom City” (Suzhou Creek Press, 2016), the result of 8 years of research, photographing and translating Chinese sources and scouring old archive maps.
+She published “Shanghai’s Old Town: Topography of a Phantom City” and recently “Shanghai Old Town The Walled City” (Suzhou Creek Press, 2016; 2018).
+These books are the result of a decade of research, photographing and translating Chinese sources and scouring old archive maps.
 There is nothing quite like her work in English.
 She blogs frequently at The Drifting Derelict on Old Town and history of Russians in Shanghai.
 I always encourage folks to join her tours around Shanghai.

 Non Arkaraprasertkul is an anthropologist and architect who has written extensively on the state and prospects of the preservation of Shanghai’s lilong and its communities, including “The Death and Life of Shanghai’s Alleyway Houses – Re-Thinking Community and Historic Preservation” and “Traditionalism as a Way of Life: The Sense of Home in a Shanghai Alleyway”.
 As part of his field research, Non had lived in what is typically the smallest room in a lilong and recording his findings and interactions with his neighbors, more in my interview with him.

 Lou Chenghao (娄成浩) is a recognized expert of Shanghai shikumen architecture and culture.
-A former archivist for Tongji Unviersity with an encyclopedic knowledge of Shanghai’s architectural history, Lou spends his time documenting heritage properties, lilongs and old towns around Shanghai and sharing with his more than 14,000 followers on Weibo @娄先生-建筑 and blog.
+A former archivist for Tongji Unviersity with an encyclopedic knowledge of Shanghai’s architectural history, Lou spends his time documenting heritage properties, lilongs and old towns around Shanghai and sharing with his huge online following via @娄先生-建筑 and blog.
 He is also affiliated with the Shanghai Shikumen Culture Research Centre (上海石库门文化研究中心) and is actively involved in the ongoing Shanghai Shikumen Culture lecture series. (上海石库门文化讲堂).
+He is one of the co-founders of 上海老房子俱乐部 or known in English, Shanghai Art Deco Club where they conduct lectures and tours all over the city, in Mandarin (or Shanghainese)

 On the former foreign concessions, Old Shanghai and lives of Shanghailanders